 - Lemon: Using lemon with fish enhances the dish by imparting a bright acidity that complements the natural flavors of the fish, adding a refreshing and balanced taste.

-- Aromatics: I use yellow onions, green onions, and cloves of garlic.
+- Aromatics: I use yellow onions, scallions, and cloves of garlic.

 - Fresh herbs: Use chopped cilantro/coriander leaves.

 - Wiri wiri peppers: This adds a kick of heat.
-It can also be substituted for a pinch of cayenne pepper.
+It can also be substituted with a pinch of cayenne pepper.

-- Oil: Use any oil suitable for cooking like vegetable oil.
+- Oil: Use any light tasting oil suitable for cooking like avocado oil.

 - Iodized sea salt or salt: Add to taste.